-These rules apply to NeSA-Reading, NeSA-Writing, NeSA-AA (Alternate), English Language Development Assessment [ELDA], NeSA-Mathematics and NeSA-Science.
+These rules apply to NeSA-Reading, NeSA-Writing, NeSA-AA (Alternate), English Language Proficiency Assessment fir the 21st Century [ELPA21], NeSA-Mathematics and NeSA-Science.

 NeSA is a system of state tests, which are scored by vendors.
 The scores are inserted by NDE into the NSSRS for statewide calculations.